-In this chapter, we present maps of the Short-Term Recommended Network, and information about how it would operate and how well it meets different goals.
+In this chapter, we present maps of the Short-Term Recommended Network (also called the Transit Vision Recommended Network), and information about how it would operate and how well it meets different goals.

 This Network was developed by a team of technical experts from the City of Memphis, Innovate Memphis, MATA, and consulting firms.
 The policies that guided the design of this network are based on public input on key transit choices, as described in the previous chapter.